73.6% of Pepperstone Limited’s retail investor accounts lose money when trading CFDs

 Pepperstone also offers a number of useful risk management features, such as stop losses (with trailing stops), limit orders negative balance protection price alerts and much more.
 You can see all of the account features offered by Pepperstone here.

-Finally, we’ve listed some of the popular funding methods that Pepperstone offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Pepperstone offers its traders below.

 Pepperstone support a wide range of languages including English, Spanish, Polish, Chinese, Japanese, Korean, Vietnamese, and Arabic.

 Pepperstone has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.